STATE-NAV: Stability-Aware Traversability Estimation for Bipedal Navigation on Rough Terrain: Bipedal Navigation Planning

 \subsection{MPC Local Planner}

-To ensure stable execution of the global path generated by the RRT* planner, we formulate an MPC planner that tracks waypoints while accounting for the reduced-order walking dynamics of Digit.
-We begin with the Linear Inverted Pendulum (LIP) model~\cite{gibson2022terrain} to derive discrete dynamics in the local sagittal direction, assuming the fixed step duration \( T \).
+To ensure stable execution of the global path generated by the RRT* planner, we formulate an MPC planner that tracks waypoints while accounting for the reduced-order bipedal walking dynamics.
+We begin with the LIPM to derive discrete dynamics in the local sagittal direction, assuming the fixed step duration \( T \)~\cite{gibson2022terrain}.
 The CoM position change $\Delta x_q^{\text{loc}}$ between the $q^{\rm th}$ and ${q+1}^{\rm th}$ walking steps, along with the CoM velocity $v_q^{\text{loc}}$, is modeled as a function of the footstep length $u_q^f$ \cite{shamsah2024terrain}.

 where \( \omega = \sqrt{g/H} \) and \( g \) is the gravitational constant and \( H \) is the CoM height.
 This local dynamics can be transformed into 2D world coordinate by incorporating the robot heading angle $ \phi $ in the world frame: